MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/deploy/deploy-network-controller-failover-clustering.md

 - The physical network must be configured for the subnets and VLANs that you intend to use and must be consistent across all cluster nodes.

-- You must have a location to store the VHDX and configuration files for the Network Controller.
+- (Optional) If you intend to deploy the Software Load Balancer and Gateway Services as VMs using Failover Cluster, you must have a location to store the VHDX and configuration files.
 The location must be reachable from the node on which the SDN Express script is run.

 ## Install SDN Express